amaansiddqui/Developer-Portfolio-Website/README.md

-# 💼 Developer Portfolio Website
+# Developer Portfolio Website

+*COMPANY: CODTECH IT SOLUTIONS

+"NAME: Mohammad Amaan siddiqui

+"INTERN ID": CT12DH603

+"DOMAIN: FRONT END WEB DEVELOPMENT

+"DURATION: 3 months

+"MENTOR': NEELA SANTOSH

 A clean and responsive personal portfolio website built with **HTML** and **CSS** to showcase your projects, skills, and contact information.
 Ideal for frontend developers looking to establish an online presence.